 Board of Directors

-Dave Barford, Founder
+Dave Barford, Founder and President

 Dave Barford is a partner in The Gilead Group, a private equity and management firm, which he co-founded in 2002.
 Gilead provides start-up funding and management for early-stage technology firms.
 Dave also serves as CEO of a mobile software company called Agilis Systems, one of the companies in the Gilead portfolio.

 Dave’s prior experience spans over thirty years in the technology and telecom industries.
 Dave has held senior executive positions with multiple Fortune 500 companies and has a wide background in large company as well as start-up environments.

 Giving from the heart is also in Dave’s portfolio and the reason he founded Global Learning Exchange Initiative (GLXi.)
 Dave has held numerous board positions, volunteered and financially supported many nonprofit organizations in the US and abroad, including schools and refugee programs.
 He has traveled extensively in Central America, supporting funding of international students and building water wells.

 Dave’s passion for creating GLXi came from meeting the people where he traveled.
 He saw their living conditions, the poverty and lack of hope for future success.
 He knew that providing education for a new generation would change the world.
 He also knew that the change had to come from within the country itself.
 And that is GLXi’s philosophy today.